-Procedure Description and link to procedure Deploying a host name-based security certificate for a master server in a cluster Use this procedure to deploy the host name-based security certificates on all of the nodes in a NetBackup master server cluster.
-Deploying a host name-based security certificate for media This procedure uses IP address verification to identify the target NetBackup host and then deploy the certificate. servers or clients With this procedure, you can deploy a host name-based certificate for an individual host, for all media servers, or for all clients.
+Procedure Description and link to procedure Deploying a host name-based security certificate for a primary server in a cluster Use this procedure to deploy the host name-based security certificates on all of the nodes in a NetBackup primary server cluster.
+Deploying a host name-based security certificate for media servers or clients This procedure uses IP address verification to identify the target NetBackup host and then deploy the certificate.
+With this procedure, you can deploy a host name-based certificate for an individual host, for all media servers, or for all clients.